Kinneil House: Regent Arran

 Some payments for building at Kinneil were recorded in the royal treasurer's accounts; timber for roofing, floors and panelling was sent by boat from Leith in 1549 and 1550 to complete one section.
 Around this time Friar Mark composed a "History of the Hamiltons" for Regent Arran which connects his heraldry to an incident at Kinneil or "Borough Muir".

 The garden or "yaird" was improved for the Spring of 1553, by planting hedges, marjoram, and lettuce.
 Trees were brought from Fife and Strathearn.
 In September 1553, Arran gave a gift of 44 shillings to masons laying the foundation stones of another part of the Palace.
 One of the masons was Thomas Bargany, who was given tips called "drinksilver" and a bonus of £12 Scots to buy clothes.
 The well for the house or castle is now concealed under the floor of the east wing.
 At this time John Scrimgeour of Myres was royal master of work or architect, while Dean John Sclater was master of work at Hamilton and possibly Arran's other houses.

 The 16th-century painted interior decoration and a stone armorial carry Arran's ducal coronet, and the collar of the Order of Saint Michael, French honours he received in 1548.
 An armorial stone has the Hamilton motto, the woodsman's cry, "Through!", and the arms of his wife, Margaret Douglas, with her motto "Lock Sickar", meaning secure or steadfast.
 The stone was formerly set on the north pavilion of the main block, and is now displayed with other carved stones in a cellar.
 One of the painted rooms has decoration that evokes verdure tapestry with vignettes of Samson and Delilah, Abraham and Isaac, and David and Bathsheba and The Temptation of St. Anthony; this vaulted room is now called the Arbour Room.
 The other room has scenes from the Parable of the Good Samaritan, Lucretia, Saint Jerome and Mary Magdalene.
 The original use of this suite of rooms is unknown, although they were probably the principal bed chambers.
+The name of the painter seems be unrecorded, and it has been suggested a French painter in Edinburgh, Guillaume, was involved.
 The subjects of these paintings allude to the Power of Women, perhaps a political reference to Mary of Guise, Mary Queen of Scots and the two Tudor Queens of England.